 - Be very specific about your request- Yelling “Clean your room” or “pick up your toys” and expecting your pre-schooler to follow through is a tall order.
 These are big, open -ended directions that can be hard for some kiddos to process and understand.
 It’s better to be specific and direct.
 Instead of “Clean your room,” say “make your bed” or “put your clothes in the closet.”
 And make sure, that there are definite places and spaces for your kid’s stuff.
 Bins for toys, drawer for clothes, plastic labeled containers for legos and Shopkins etc.

 - Help them- Yes we know the whole purpose of giving your kids’ chores is to lighten our loads.
-But the truth is we still are going to have to monitor our children’s chores for a while ( and I mean years, not months).Don’t make a directive and walk away.
+But the truth is we still are going to have to monitor our children’s chores for a while ( and by "a while", I mean years, not months).Don’t give a directive and walk away.
 Work alongside them, for now.
 Model what you would like them to do.
 Make a chart with steps on a dry erase board that they can cross out.
 Eventually you will fade away your help, maybe standing in the doorway, and eventually able to leave the room.
 But for now you are your child’s partner in the process.
 Keeping them on track and making sure they understand what needs to be done.

-Having your child do chores around the house is a wonderful way to teach them that they are part of a community and their contributions matter.
+Having your child do chores around the house is a wonderful way to teach them that they are part of a community, and their contributions matter.
 We all know that life takes work.
 Teaching our children to do that work is our parental responsibility.
-If you do it with love, respect for your child, and maybe a little music (Vanessa Williams version of "I Got Work To Do" was our favorite clean up song) , chores can become something your kids look forward to doing with you.
+If you do it with love, respect for your child, and maybe a little music (Vanessa Williams version of "I Got Work To Do" was our favorite clean up song), chores can become something your kids look forward to doing with you.
 Share how you make clean-up time fun in the comments below

 Keep Calm and Potty On